BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_4_Using_PSBTs_in_Libwally.md

 The creator role is tasked with creating a PSBT with at least one input.

-This is a simple use of `wally_tx_init_alloc`, telling it how many inputs and outputs you'll have:
+A PSBT is created with a simple use of `wally_psbt_init_alloc`, telling it how many inputs and outputs you will eventually add:
 ```
   struct wally_psbt *psbt;
   lw_response = wally_psbt_init_alloc(0,1,1,0,&psbt);
 ```
 But what you have is not yet a legal PSBT, because of the lack of inputs.
-You can create those by creating a transaction and set it as the global transaction in the PSBT, which updates all the inputs and outputs:
+You can create those by creating a transaction and setting it as the global transaction in the PSBT, which updates all the inputs and outputs:
 ```
   struct wally_tx *gtx;
   lw_response = wally_tx_init_alloc(0,0,1,1,&gtx);
   lw_response = wally_psbt_set_global_tx(psbt,gtx);
 ```
 ### Testing Your PSBT Creation

 At this point, you should have an empty, but working PSBT, which you can see by compiling and running [the program](src/16_4_createemptypsbt.c).
 ```
 $ cc createemptypsbt.c -lwallycore -o createemptypsbt